Achieving fast high-fidelity optimal control of many-body quantum dynamics: Optimization Details

 Our matrix product state computations are performed using the \textsc{itensor} library \cite{ITensor}.
 We use an auxiliary dimension of $D=200$, a singular value threshold of $s\st{max} = 10^{-12}$, and a reduced local Fock space $d=5$ (higher local occupation numbers do not contribute significantly to the dynamics due to the exponential on-site energy penalty).
 For reference, the benchmark Refs.~\cite{doria2011optimal,van2016optimal} used $D\leq 100$ and $D\leq 24$, $s\st{max} = 10^{-5}$, respectively, corresponding to less computationally expensive, more approximate, low-entanglement representations of the model.
 We use the \dmrg algorithm implemented in \textsc{itensor} to obtain the initial- and target states.

 For the given system size of $N_s = N_p = 20$, the durations required to approach the minimal duration for fidelity $F=0.99$, $\tqsl[0.99]$, with sufficiently low Trotterization error necessitates about $\nt = 350-450$ time steps for time steps of size $\dt = 0.025$.
 To accelerate the optimizations we take $\dt$ to be a homotopy/continuation parameter \cite{jensen2021approximate}: we sequentially optimize on increasingly fine grained time grids, specifically $\dt = 0.1 \rightarrow 0.05 \rightarrow 0.025$.
-By halving the values, the new grid points coincides with the old but with doubled resolution as each newly inserted point is set to the value of old point immediately prior corresponding to $\U_n(\dt) \approx \U_n(\dt/2) \U_n(\dt/2)$, where $\U_n$ is the time evolution operator at time index $n$.
+By halving the values, the new grid points coincide with the old but with doubled resolution as each newly inserted point is set to the value of old point immediately prior corresponding to $\U_n(\dt) \approx \U_n(\dt/2) \U_n(\dt/2)$, where $\U_n$ is the time evolution operator at time index $n$.
 The benefit is that the coarser optimizations can yield relatively rapid fidelity improvements since fine grained resolution is typically not needed for the overall shape of the solution.
-Care should be taken not to spend too long on these, since they are not fully coincidental with the final optimization landscape \cite{jensen2021approximate}.
+Care should be taken not to spend too much time on these, since they are not fully coincidental with the final optimization landscape \cite{jensen2021approximate}.
 Note that this technique is enabled by the exactness of the Trotterized gradient not being dependent on $\dt$ which is not the case for the exact propagator gradient with finite summation cutoffs, see Ref.~\cite{jensen2021approximate}.
-We stress that the exact derivative is the main workhorse whereas the homotopy is a secondary but effective acceleration technique.
+We stress that the exact derivative in Eq.~\eqref{eq:exactGradientST} is the main workhorse whereas the homotopy and time evolution in Appendix~\ref{app:mps} are secondary but effective acceleration techniques.